Oregon Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-• Document existing damage: Take photos of your vehicle's condition before pickup.
-This protects you and helps the carrier know what was already there.
+Document your vehicle's condition.
+Take photos of your car before pickup.
+This protects you and helps resolve any disputes about pre-existing damage.

-For more details about the full shipping process, see our Vehicle Shipping Tips.
-We've been helping people ship cars since 2012, and these simple steps make the process smoother for everyone involved.
+For more details, see our Vehicle Shipping Tips guide.
+We've been helping people ship cars since 2017, and we're here to make the process transparent and fair.

-Yes, your vehicle is insured when you ship it with us.
-All carriers we work with are required to carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is valid and active for the entire duration of your transport.
+Yes, your vehicle is insured when shipping with us.
+All of our carriers must maintain a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we match you with a carrier, we verify that their insurance is valid and active for the entire duration of your shipment.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.